 From the biological standpoint, this spatial distinction conforms well with clusters' functionality.
 For example, a tight COG3839 cluster contains 142 proteins sequences of the sugar transport systems that are similar both in function and composition.
 Similarly, COG1126 of the polar amino acid transport system proteins with very specific functions appears as a very tight cluster.
 In turn, COG1131 is fairly diffuse as it combines 244 multidrug transport system proteins that differ in the amino acid composition and functional mechanisms.
 The similarity between different clusters is reflected by the distance that separates them.
 For example, the two oligopeptide transport systems, COG4608 and COG0444, have similar shape and are located in close proximity to one another.

+Figure 6: Projected Histograms and Density Map comparing the pairwise f(d(i,j)) (abscissa) with mapped distances calculated from Euclidean embedding (ordinate) for points internal to 7 clusters discussed here.

+Figure 6 repeats the diagrams of figure 2 but for the 7 clusters considered here.
+The distances are much smaller but again good tracking between original and 3D embedded distances.

 As mentioned, in our previous work, we used all-versus-all alignment of 10 million UniRef100 proteins to populate the existing COG clusters [Kolker2011].
 The last column in Table 1 shows the number of UniRef100 proteins added to each of the eleven clusters from Figure 1.
 Notably the most diffuse clusters were expanded most.